Last updated: March 15, 2023

 How Do I Choose an LLC Manager?

 The LLC members should agree on who will serve as the manager and their responsibilities.
-This decision should be documented in the operating agreement.

 Whether manager-managed or member-managed, operating agreements are essential to an LLC.